LambertLeong/LambertLeong.github.io/essays/first_first_author_paper.md

 project lead to remarkable results that I felt were worthy of a publication.
 I presented my results to a few professors and fellow grad students and asked them for input.
-The response I received was pretty unanimous and I was told that it was not worth my time and that other have done what I had done already.
+The response I received was pretty unanimous and I was told that it was not worth my time and that others have done what I had done already.
 My literature searches came up short however, and I was not able to find papers that presented similar work.
 I believed that my work was novel and that it would be a valuable contribution to the scientific community and so